 - 1″ diameter, 1 yd wooden dowel.
 I picked mine up at the Home Depot for something like $2.

 - yarn for hair, color of your fancy.
+I love something that has lots of dimension, some of the multicolored skeins are fantastic.
 On the first horse I made (finished horse photos) I used mostly cream with a peppering of white mixed in for texture.

 - Heavy duty thread like upholstery weight.
 I actually used jean thread.
 You’ll also need an embroidery needle that will accommodate something a little thicker.